fuvizzo/seatcode-coede-/README.md

 - Form validation using Formik and joi
 - Paging

+### SIDE NOTES
 I haven't been using typescript for years.
 Using javascript I would have spent much less time and I would have provided also those functionalities.
+I also used twice an inline style on the list component.
+Before you guys will say anything, I never use inline styling.
+I use StyledComponents in react but I didn't want to use them just for that.

 Viva la pasta.